Exercise 13.1

 3. Comments with simple formatting near to the code they document

-*These guidelines are adapted from J. Atwood “When Good Comments Go Bad”.
+*These (valuable) guidelines are (poorly) adapted from J. Atwood “When Good Comments Go Bad”.

 Exercise 13.3